wacncontent/CustomizeTool/removeCommentOutput2/articles/redis-cache/cache-migrate-to-redis.md

 	using StackExchange.Redis

-If this namespace doesn’t resolve, be sure that you have added the StackExchange.Redis NuGet package as described in [Configure the cache clients](/documentation/articles/cache-dotnet-how-to-use-azure-redis-cache#configure-the-cache-clients).
+If this namespace doesn't resolve, be sure that you have added the StackExchange.Redis NuGet package as described in [Configure the cache clients](/documentation/articles/cache-dotnet-how-to-use-azure-redis-cache#configure-the-cache-clients).

 >[AZURE.NOTE] Note that the StackExchange.Redis client requires .NET Framework 4 or higher.